nicholasnooney-com/nn/_posts/2018-01-21-customizing-this-site.md

 this site and detail how they work.

 A final note about the site's theme: the design of this site uses [Bulma][bulma] to manage layout and styling.
-While its not the most flexible CSS framework, available, it does provide plenty of customization and allows me to focus on the content.
+While its not the most flexible CSS framework available, it does provide plenty of customization and allows me to focus on the content.
 The documentation is extensive and provides detailed examples of how to structure the site's HTML.
 Take a look at Bulma's documentation if you